Diffeomorphism Stability and Codimension Three: Gluing --Close Submersions

 The reader might be more comfortable calling these functions $\tau \left( \xi |\eta ,\mathfrak{o}\right) $ and $\tau \left( \varepsilon ,\eta | \mathfrak{o}\right) +\tau \left( \xi |\eta ,\mathfrak{o,}\rho \right) .$ In our applications, $\eta $ is small, $\xi <<\eta ,$ and $\mathfrak{o}$ is a fixed constant that only depends on $X,$ so for simpler notation, we have chosen to write them as in Theorem \ref{submersion gluing}. \end{remark}

-While Theorem \ref{submersion gluing} is the main abstract gluing tool used to construct the bundle maps of the TNST, we will also need the following corollary to establish Properties $\ref{T4}$ and $\ref{inter strata resp T6}$ of the TNST.
+While Theorem \ref{submersion gluing} is the main abstract gluing tool used to construct the bundle maps of the TNST, we will also need the following corollaries to establish Properties $\ref{inter strata resp T6}$ and \ref{T6} of the TNST.